prisma/prisma-examples/optimize/optimize-unindexed-column/README.md

 You can create [recordings](https://pris.ly/optimize-recordings) and view detailed insights into your queries, along with optimization [recommendations](https://pris.ly/optimize-recommendations), in the Optimize dashboard.
 To access the dashboard:

-1. Log in to your [Prisma Data Platform](https://pris.ly/pdp) account.
+1. Log in to your [Prisma Data Platform](https://console.prisma.io/optimize) account.
+If you haven't already, complete the onboarding process for Optimize by clicking the **Get Started** button.
-2. In your desired [Workspace](https://www.prisma.io/docs/platform/about#workspace), click the **Optimize** tab on the left sidebar to open the Optimize dashboard.
+2. If Optimize hasn't been launched yet, click the **Launch Optimize** button.
-   - If Optimize hasn't been launched yet, click the **Launch Optimize** button.
+3. If you want to use a different workspace, navigate to your desired [Workspace](https://www.prisma.io/docs/platform/about#workspace), click the **Optimize** tab on the left sidebar to open the Optimize dashboard.
+Then, if Optimize is not yet launched, click the **Launch Optimize** button.

 ### 5. Run the script